Stage 1 of 2-Stage Surgery

 I will be taking some ‘before’ surgery photos tonight and then will snap regular photos of the healing process afterwards to share with the HEA group.

 I’ve been thinking a lot about all my HEA friends as the conference in New York started yesterday and I was really hoping to be there as a success story for adult reconstruction. . . oh well, next year I suppose.

 Well I’d better go get some more coffee.
 We are going to do some laundry then heading to the West Edmonton Mall (largest mall in Canada) for some shopping!

 I’ll try to type in the morning before I head to the hospital. . .
 I’m sure I’ll be a nervous wreck by then.

-Ok, today is the day.
+OK, today is the day.
 I’m not a nervous wreck, probably just because I’m too tired and can’t have any COFFEE! !
 Oh well.
-I did get a few hours sleep last night which is good.
+I did get a few hours of sleep last night, which is good.

 I guess my biggest fears involve: